-AdWords provides valuable insights into campaign performance such as ad impressions, clicks, clickthrough rates etc. However, AdWords tracking can help advertisers achieve a lot more.
+Google Ads provide valuable insights into campaign performance such as ad impressions, clicks, clickthrough rates, etc. However, Google Ads tracking can help advertisers achieve a lot more.
 From information about what devices are best working for you to traffic segregation of different Google advertising networks, advertisers can access this information by including tracking settings under URL options.

 Let’s dig in further to understand what AdWords tracking is all about and more about URL options.

-Final URL (of ads) is the base of AdWords tracking.
-Customising your tracking setting is vital because, without tracking, ads direct users are to your landing page URL, i.e. your final URL.
+The final URL (of ads) is the base of Google Ads tracking.
+Customizing your tracking setting is vital because, without tracking, ads direct users to your landing page URL, i.e. your final URL.
 With tracking, you can send users who are potential customers to specific landing pages which are rich with information like targeted keywords.

 What are URL options?